 - Immersive Spanish and medical internship in Peru.

 - Undergraduate dietetics internships through the National Association of Colleges and University Food Services.

 - Student teaching opportunities in partnership with the Chicago Center for Urban Life and Culture.

-- Internships with regional leaders such as: Auto-Owners Insurance, Cooper Tire Company, Fastenal, Lima Memorial Hospital, Marathon Oil Company, Owens-Illinois, Sherwin-Williams, Speedway Super America and St. Rita's Medical Center.
+- Internships with regional leaders such as: Auto-Owners Insurance, Cooper Tire & Rubber Company, Fastenal, Lima Memorial Hospital, Marathon Petroleum Company, Owens-Illinois, Sherwin-Williams, Speedway LLC and St. Rita's Medical Center.